 Within an eating disorder, the ‘martyr complex’, in which people will act like a martyr to the point of self destruction is a feature seen more often than not.

-‘Martyr complex’ is a recognised term to describe people who seek out the feeling of being a martyr, putting others needs above their own suffering as a consequence in order to give their life meaning.
-Someone who has a martyr complex will frequently be identified by those around them as the person who is helpful, agreeable and will sacrifice anything to help others (including their health).
+‘Martyr complex’ is a recognised term to describe people who seek out the feeling of being a martyr, putting others needs above their own suffering as a consequence, in order to give their life meaning.
+Someone who has a martyr complex will frequently be identified by those around them as the person who is helpful, agreeable and who will sacrifice anything to help others (including their health).

 In this post, I address why I believe that the martyr complex needs to be better recognised and challenged in people with eating disorders as it is all too frequently present and always damaging.

 First though, let us put this ‘martyr complex’ in terms of eating disorders into a bit more context.